 Within seven (7) days of when the Notice of Hearing is issued, the Hearing Coordinator will reach out to all Parties, Witnesses, and the Hearing Officer to schedule key dates for the matter (Hearing Schedule).
 The Hearing Schedule will take into consideration the academic and other conflicts identified in response to the Notice of Investigation.
 Unless an extension is granted based on a showing of good cause, the Parties are obligated to follow the Hearing Schedule.
-The Hearing Schedule will be case-specific but generally will follow the timeframes set forth herein and in Appendix C in the full procedure; see share.stanford.edu/policies-and-procedures
+The Hearing Schedule will be case-specific but generally will follow the timeframes set forth herein and in Appendix C in the full procedure; see sharetitleix.stanford. edu/investigationgrievance-administrative-policy-andprocedures

-J. Hearings

-1. Format of Hearing.
+- J. Hearings - 1.
+Format of Hearing.